maegnes/webapp-boilerplate/README.md

 # webapp-boilerplate
-just a simple boilerplate to get started with web apps
+just a simple boilerplate to get started with web projects

 ## How to build